 When I was trying to figure out how to set up a classroom economy for my middle schoolers, printing and cutting money, handing out physical paychecks and bonuses, collecting rent and fines, and making sure students held on to their bank ledgers was simply not feasible.
 That's why teacher-turned-web-developer friend Katie and I teamed up to build ClassEquity- a tool that helps teachers easily set up and run their classroom economy system.

 We streamline the process for teachers, so that you can easily create your economy with our recommendations, or customize you own.
 With ClassEquity, students get their own bank accounts where they can keep track of their deposits and withdraws.
 Students apply for classroom jobs, earn, budget, save, and can check-out from the classroom store.
 We help teachers easily assign jobs and send transactions with the click of a button.
 ClassEquity gives you all of the resources you need to effectively run a classroom economy in an easy to use, student friendly format.
 Create a positive classroom culture and empower students to become financially responsible with ClassEquity.

 Want to hear from our rockstar teacher community?
 Check out how ClassEquity transformed Keali's classroom culture, or how King's Ridge is using ClassEquity to support their school-wide PBIS initiatives!

 Questions about how your classroom, team, or school could benefit from a classroom economy system?
 I'd love to chat!
-Just shoot me a message at firstname.lastname@example.org, or sign up for a 15-minute demo here!
+Shoot me a message at firstname.lastname@example.org, or sign up for a 15-minute demo here!